Indonesia’s political background

 There is a glimmer of hope, however.
 In 2014 a new president was elected who is a complete political outsider, a former governor of Jakarta who is known for his pragmatic reform-minded style.

-The approach of NIMD in Indonesia
+NIMD’s approach in Indonesia